A selection of the photos I took while in Mexico, from January through the end of May at the beginning of this year.

 Solo Con la Noche / Only in the Night

-An imitation of the famous Isla de las Muñecas, or Island of Dolls.
+An imitation of the famous Isla de las Muñecas, Island of Dolls.
 As legend has it, a local man found a young girl who had drowned in the canals with her doll.
 He hung the doll in a tree nearby to honor the girl and then lost his mind, hanging dolls everywhere on the island.
-In this replica, owners of the property have also hung signs than read "TAKE CARE OF THE PLANTS" and "DON'T BE A PIG", likely referring to large amounts of litter from tourists.
-Tourists can visit the real island on a full-day trip through the extensive canals of Xochimilco.
+In this replica, owners of the property have also hung signs than read "TAKE CARE OF THE PLANTS" and "DON'T BE A PIG".

-The large wooded flower of the maguey (agave) plant, called a quiote.
+Large wooded flower of the maguey plant, called a quiote.

-A beautiful hike through the oak forest near Santa María del Tule, in the central valleys of Oaxaca.
+A beautiful hike through the oak forest near Santa María el Tule.